 There are also a few fast food chains in Caldwell including McDonald’s, Subway and Domino’s Pizza, and there is also pizza, sandwiches, salads, and more available at the Pilot Travel Center.

-Here are your other dining options in Noble County:
+Here are your other dining options in Noble County in no particular order:

 - Lori’s Family Restaurant (17020 McConnellsville Road, Caldwell) – A family-friendly and family-run restaurant serving American classics, comfort food, and seasonal specialties.
 Offer daily specials.
 Local favorite since 1987.
 Save room for pie!